Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 While Changsha, Hunan’s capital, speaks the new variation of Xiang, Shuangfeng and several other locations in Hunan are dominated by the older variety.

-Besides being like Mandarin, Old Xiang is akin to the Wu dialect of Chinese.
+In addition to being similar to Mandarin, Old Xiang is akin to the Wu dialect of Chinese.

-According to estimates, there are around 36 million Xiang speakers in China.
+Estimates indicate that there are approximately 36 million Xiang speakers in China.
 Like other Chinese languages, Xiang is tonal, with five distinct tones denoting different meanings.

 5. Min (闽语 / 閩語)

 Min Chinese is a set of languages or dialects spoken predominantly in Fujian’s coastal region.
-Native Min speakers make up about 10.3 million of China’s population.
+Native Min speakers constitute approximately 10.3 million of China’s population.

 There are many diverse kinds of Min, and most variants comprise it.
-This is possible because of the physical isolation caused by Fujian’s rugged topography.
+This is possible due to the physical isolation imposed by Fujian’s rugged topography.

-Min languages are spoken in the Fujian province and areas of Guangdong, Zhejiang, Hainan, and Taiwan.
+The Min languages are spoken in Fujian province and in areas of Guangdong, Zhejiang, Hainan, and Taiwan.

 We divide them into many groups, ranging from seven to 10.
 Two broad groupings are Inland (northern and central) and Coastal (eastern, Pu-Xian, and southern).